open/close all folders

-- Backstory Horror: Details of Asia's Childhood are only discussed and eluded to in the comic.
-You need to read her Tumblr Ask Blog to actually witness the context.
+- Backstory Horror: Details of Asia's childhood are only lightly alluded to in the comic, but seem to involve being raised by a cult.
+Her Tumblr Ask Blog provides more context.

 - Bad Liar: Literal-Minded and without a deceptive bone in her body.